-Students will learn about where different types of islands are located and how they are formed.
+Students will learn about where different types of islands are located.
 Read the text together and discuss the photographs.
 Guide students to respond to the questions in the text.
-They should use the final page to write and draw about it if they have extra time.
+They should use the final page to write and draw about it.

 Read the text about life in the Bahamas aloud together.
 (Note that "conch" is pronounced "konk.")
-Explain the chart on the third page to students and have them complete it.
-They can do the fourth page if there is time.
+Provide time for students to write and draw about their own lives in comparison.
+You could choose to read the entire text together, then release students to go back and write and draw in each section on their own.